Scripted Production Guide

 Ingest: graded footage into Premiere Pro, create proxies, and a Multicam Sequence from the graded source footage.

-Graphics: Use lower 3rds titles to identify the narrator and add any necessary graphic visual aids to enhance the key points discussed.
+Graphics: Create lower 3rds titles to identify the narrator and add any necessary graphic visual aids to enhance the key points discussed.

 Sound Sweetening: Apply a